sleuthkit/autopsy/installation/README.md

   ./unix_setup.sh
   ```
 - At this point, you should be able to run Autopsy with the command `./autopsy` from within the `bin` directory of the extracted folder.

+# TODO
+- align scripts with README
+- open cv issues on linux?
+- stalling when not running autopsy as sudo?
+- troubleshooting from Running_Linux_OSX.txt
+- setup development environment guide
+- other installation steps